 - 1 cup water

 - Preheat oven to 350 degrees.
-Spray an 8 inch baking dish with a non stick spray.
+Spray an 8-inch baking dish with a non-stick cooking spray.

-- Add in the vinegar, vanilla, oil and water and stir until well combined.
-Pour the batter into the baking dish.
+- Add in the vinegar, vanilla, oil, and water, and stir until well combined.
+Pour the cake batter into the baking dish.1 teaspoon vinegar, 2 teaspoons vanilla extract, 1/3 cup vegetable oil, 1 cup water

-- Bake for 30-35 minutes, until a toothpick comes out clean.
-Eat warm or cool completely and frost, if desired.
+- Bake for 30 to 35 minutes or until a toothpick inserted in the center comes out clean.
+Eat the chocolate cake warm or cool completely and frost, if desired.

 This post featured on Meal Plan Monday.